Major Incidents: Medical Management and Preparedness (MPH160)

 Can demonstrate the ability and willingness to collaborate within the interdisciplinary team

-Can demonstrate the ability to prepare their own MS for major incident management
+Can demonstrate the ability to prepare their own EMS for major incident management

 Required prerequisite knowledge